duncanhoge/Hypertrophy/docs/Inbound PRDs/PRD_ Time Unit (TU) System for Workout Volume.md

 * **Phase:** This feature is the first key deliverable of the **"Run"** phase.
 It represents a significant step up in the intelligence of our generation engine.
 * **Dependencies:** This feature builds directly upon the coreSlots/accessoryPool architecture established in the "Walk" phase.
 * **Future Impact:** A robust TU system provides a more granular and powerful foundation for creating highly specialized future templates (e.g., "Express 20-Minute HIIT," "90-Minute Powerlifting Session") where precise control over workout duration and effort is critical.

+# **Developer Clarifications: Time Unit (TU) System**

+This document provides clarification on the implementation details for the **PRD: Time Unit (TU) System for Workout Volume**.

+## **Technical Implementation Questions**

+### **1\.
+Exercise Dictionary Population**

+**Question:** The PRD mentions exerciseType values of 'compound', 'isolation', and 'core', but the type definition is exerciseType: 'compound' | 'isolation'.
+Should I add 'core' as a third option, or infer 'core' exercises based on movement patterns?

+**Answer:** **Add 'core' as a third option to the exerciseType field.**

+* **Rationale:** This is the most explicit and maintainable approach.
+It makes the logic simple and avoids potential conflicts if we add new movement patterns in the future.
+Please update the TypeScript interface to be exerciseType: 'compound' | 'isolation' | 'core'.

+### **2\.
+TU Budget Range Handling**

+**Question:** The PRD specifies TU budget ranges (e.g., "Standard: 14-16 TUs").
+Should I pick a fixed value, randomly select, or use the midpoint?

+**Answer:** **Use a fixed value: the midpoint of each range.**

+* **Rationale:** This ensures consistency and predictability in the generated workouts, which is the primary goal of this feature.
+Randomization adds unnecessary complexity.
+* **Implementation:**
+  * Short: **11 TUs**
+  * Standard: **15 TUs**
+  * Long: **19 TUs**

+### **3\.
+Budget Overflow Logic**

+**Question:** What should happen if the core exercises alone exceed the TU budget?

+**Answer:** This scenario should be prevented at the template design level.
+However, the engine should handle it gracefully.

+* **Rationale:** A template should never be designed where its required coreSlots exceed the "Short" TU budget.
+This is a design constraint for us as product managers.
+* **Implementation:** The generation logic should be:
+  1. Always add all coreSlots.
+  2. Then, fill the *remaining* budget with exercises from the accessoryPool.
+  3. If the coreSlots alone already exceed the budget for a given volume, the workout will simply consist of those core exercises, and no accessories will be added.

+### **4\.
+Accessory Selection Strategy**

+**Question:** For selecting from the accessoryPool, should I implement true randomization, use the existing shuffling logic, or prioritize certain types?

+**Answer:** **Use the existing shuffling logic for consistency.**

+* **Rationale:** True randomization can sometimes lead to strange clustering or feel less intentional.
+A shuffled selection is pseudo-random and sufficient for ensuring variety.
+We can explore prioritization in a future version.

+### **5\.
+Interface Changes**

+**Question:** Should the generateWorkoutPlan function signature change?
+Do we need to maintain backward compatibility?

+**Answer:** **Yes, the function signature should change to accept a tuBudget: number**.

+* **Rationale:** This refactor fundamentally changes the generation logic, so the internal API should reflect that.
+The UI layer will be responsible for mapping the user's string selection ("Standard") to the correct number (15) before calling the engine.
+No backward compatibility is needed for the old volume-based API, as this system replaces it entirely.

+### **6\.
+Edge Cases**

+**Question:** What happens if no accessories fit within the remaining budget?
+Should there be a minimum number of accessories?

+**Answer:** **If no accessories fit, the workout consists of only the coreSlots.**

+* **Rationale:** The TU budget is the primary constraint and must be respected.
+There should **not** be a minimum number of accessories that could violate the budget.
+The system will handle future exercises with unusual TU values correctly as long as they have a timeUnits property.

+## **Data Validation Questions**

+### **7\.
+Current Exercise Audit**

+**Question:** Should I audit the current exercise dictionary to ensure all exercises have appropriate exerciseType classifications?

+**Answer:** **Yes, please perform this audit.**

+* **Rationale:** This is a crucial data integrity step.
+Please review all exercises in exerciseDictionary.ts and assign the correct exerciseType ('compound', 'isolation', or 'core') to each one.
+This will ensure the TU values are assigned correctly and the generator functions as intended.

+### **8\.
+TU Value Validation**

+**Question:** Should I add validation to ensure TU values are positive integers?

+**Answer:** **Yes, please add a simple validation check.**

+* **Rationale:** Good practice for data integrity.
+A simple test case or linter rule to ensure timeUnits is a positive integer greater than 0 is sufficient.
+No complex upper/lower bounds are needed at this time.

+## **User Experience Questions**

+### **9\.
+Volume Display**

+**Question:** Should the UI continue to show "Short/Standard/Long" to users, or should we expose the TU concept?

+**Answer:** **Continue to show "Short/Standard/Long".**

+* **Rationale:** "Time Units" is our internal engineering and product concept.
+It's an abstraction that should not be exposed to the user.
+The user cares about the outcome (a short workout), not the implementation detail.
+* **Implementation:** Please update any relevant help text to mention that the workout durations are now more accurate thanks to a new, smarter engine.

+### **10\.
+Testing Strategy**

+**Question:** Would you like me to add logging to track actual TU totals?
+Should I create test cases?

+**Answer:** **Yes to both.**

+* **Rationale:** This is essential for validation.
+Please add logging (e.g., console.log during development) to output the final TU total of each generated workout.
+Please also create unit tests to verify that the generation engine correctly adheres to the TU budget for a variety of inputs.

+## **Architecture Questions**

+### **11\.
+Migration Strategy**

+**Question:** Should I implement feature flags or gradual rollout?
+Do we need to handle existing generated plans?

+**Answer:** **No feature flag is needed.
+Existing plans are unaffected.**

+* **Rationale:** This feature only impacts the *generation of new plans*.
+It does not change the structure or rendering of any existing activeGeneratedPlan a user might have.
+When a user with an old generated plan "Levels Up," the new TU-based engine will simply kick in to generate their next level.
+The transition is seamless and does not require special handling for old plans.